This site contains affiliate links to products. We may receive a commission for purchases made through these links.

-Patonga is one of the few towns on the Central Coast that retains its ‘sleepy seaside atmosphere’ (a 1.5-hour drive from Sydney).
-With only a few main shops in town set amongst peaceful scenic surrounds – this is nature and a seaside village at its best!
-There are numerous outdoor activities to choose from at Patonga, including camping, kayaking, hiking, swimming, fishing and boating, or take a leisurely stroll to a boutique art gallery, and if you fancy a ferry ride to Barrenjoey, catch the Palm Beach Ferry.
-With spectacular views of Brisbane Water National Park and it’s undulating mountain ranges, to Brisk Bay and a vast outlook across the water to the Hawkesbury River and Broken Bay, it’s no surprise this area has become the perfect city escape!
+If you’re looking for some outdoor fun, there are numerous activities to choose from at Patonga, including camping, kayaking, hiking, swimming, fishing and boating, or take a leisurely stroll to a boutique art gallery, and if you fancy a ferry ride catch the Palm Beach Ferry.
+With spectacular views of Brisbane Water National Park and it’s undulating mountain ranges, and Brisk Bay’s vast outlook across the water to the Hawkesbury River and Broken Bay, it’s no surprise this area has become the perfect city escape!

 Patonga is believed to be a Kuring-gai Aboriginal word, meaning ‘oyster’ more accurately pronounced ‘Batonga’.
 Prior to European settlement, the area around Patonga was inhabited by the Kuring-gai Aboriginal people.
-In 1789 Governor Phillip sent a party to explore Broken Bay and the Hawkesbury River.
+In 1789, Governor Phillip sent a party to explore Broken Bay and the Hawkesbury River.
 They observed Lion Island, however, there were no recorded observations about the Patonga area.
 The first European settlement of the area is believed to be during the 1860s, land here was surveyed and granted to John Hatfield in 1839.

 The land was then subdivided by a subsequent owner who died in the wreck of the Dunbar in 1857 (the ship was built in 1854 in Scotland, it was one of the many large ships that began trading to Australia as a result of the gold rush).
-In the 1930s during the Great Depression Patonga was a popular place to settle due to the prospects of sustainability – people were able to live off the land and catch an abundance of fish in the area.
+In the 1930s during the Great Depression, Patonga was a popular place to settle due to the prospects of sustainability – people were able to live off the land and catch an abundance of fish in the area.
 In 1937, a main road was built from Umina.
 Prior to that, the only access was by boat or bush track.

-Where to Camp
+Where to Stay

 During the summer school holidays, The Patonga Caravan and Camping Area is well known by families seeking a fun city escape – half of the site is surrounded by water, which means children can swim, utilise their inflatable kayaks, and explore – while mum and dad sit back and relax on the water’s edge and watch, or join in!

 To make a booking at this campground, view the Council website, bookings can be made via phone or email (being a smaller campground the response time may take a little longer compared to larger campgrounds).

-Opposite the Boathouse Hotel is a public wharf – popular by local fisherman, and children who enjoy swimming in the area and jumping off the wharf into the water (and close to the wharf and adjacent to the beach and Boathouse Hotel is a children’s playground, with two swing sets).
-The wharf is also frequented by numerous tourists each year who enjoy a ferry ride from Palm Beach.
-This scenic 30-minute ferry ride and short bus journey to Sydney’s iconic Palm Beach is worth a trip!
+Opposite the Boathouse Hotel is a public wharf – popular by local fishermen, and children who enjoy swimming in the area and jumping off the wharf into the water.
+And close to the wharf and adjacent to the beach and Boathouse Hotel is a children’s playground with swing sets.
+The wharf is also frequented by numerous tourists each year who enjoy a ferry ride from Palm Beach to the area.
+This scenic 30-minute ferry ride and short bus journey to Sydney’s iconic Palm Beach – is worth a trip!
 (To visit Palm Beach, see ferry and bus timetable, and there is also a live bus timetable.)

-The Patonga to Peal Peach walking track is the best way to explore the area by foot, and is one of the most popular hikes in the area.
+The Patonga to Peal Beach walking track is the best way to explore the area by foot, and is one of the most popular hikes in the area.
 However, you’ll need your walking shoes for this one!
 From the campground, it is a 15-minute walk to access this 4.3km (one-way) hiking track, which is at the opposite end of the beach from the campground – walking past the Boathouse Hotel, either along the sand (at low tide) or on the pathways to the beach.
 You’ll traverse a range of different areas from narrow dirt bushland trails, wooden and stone steps to a wide management trail.
 Feel the tranquillity of the bushland as you trace some of the Great North Walk.

-One of the highlights of the area is Warrah Trig Lookout – a short distance from the track.
+One of the highlights of the area is Warrah Trig Lookout – a short distance from the main track.
 Enjoy spectacular views overlooking Hawkesbury River and the Pacific Ocean – out towards Barrenjoey Lighthouse at Barrenjoey Headland – Palm Beach, Sydney’s most northern point.
 The walk ends on the lovely streets of Pearl Beach – where you can enjoy a hard-earned relaxing cafe meal at Pearl Beach Cafe!

 Where to Eat

-Apart from The Boathouse Hotel and a few boutique galleries, there really is nothing else here but nature and tranquillity, and that’s what makes Patonga what it is – a peaceful getaway.
+Apart from The Boathouse Hotel and a few boutique galleries, there really is nothing else here but nature and tranquillity, and that’s what makes Patonga what it is – a peaceful getaway.Keep in touch!

 Shelley has published a variety of online articles.
-With a master’s degree in Special Education, this has allowed her to write in the area of Education, through platforms such as the Huffington Post.
-Being an outdoor enthusiast, she is currently writing for the Weekender Travel and Kombi Lifestyle.
-She is keen to share her knowledge and enjoys writing informative articles that help the discerning traveller prepare for road travel and holidays in Australia.
-Shelley is the founder and editor in chief of Kombi Lifestyle.
+With a master’s in special education, this has allowed her to write in the area of education, through platforms such as The Huffington Post.
+Being an outdoor enthusiast, she has written for The Weekender Travel and currently writes for Kombi Lifestyle.
+She is keen to share her knowledge and enjoys writing informative articles that help the discerning traveller prepare for road trip holidays in Australia.
+Shelley is the founder of Kombi Lifestyle.